Skip to main content

 Eucharistic Minister: Provide communion to patients.

-Float/Runner: Assist with specimen delivery, patient transport and miscellaneous tasks, as well as mail, flower and meal tray delivery.
+Float/Runner: Assist with specimen delivery, patient transport, mail, flower and meal tray delivery.
 This position involves a lot of walking.

-Pet Partners: Volunteer handlers and their canines provide emotional support, encouragement, stress relief and entertainment for patients and staff throughout the medical center.
+Pet Therapy: Volunteer handlers and their canines provide emotional support, encouragement, stress relief and entertainment for patients and staff throughout the medical center.
 Position requires Therapy Animal Team registration through Pet Partners.

 Pharmacy: Provide clerical support, assist staff, stock supplies, and run errands.
 Pharmacy Assistant license required.